New to Zen Buddhism?

 Click here to go to the Classes and Workshops page.
 Look for classes that say “Great for Beginners & Experienced.”
 Many workshops are also well suited to people who are new to Zen Buddhism.

-In addition to classes, the daily morning sittings, open meditation at noon, and the Sunday morning service and Dharma talk are good resources for learning about Zen Practice.
+Tuesday & Thursday morning sittings, noon meditation (M-Th), and the Sunday morning service and Dharma talk are good resources for learning about Zen Practice.
 Visit the calendar page for more information.

 Some basic advice about meditation

 The aim of meditation is to be intimate with whatever experience arises.

 - Breathe gently through your nose.
 Follow the breath as it moves in and out from a point two finger widths beneath your navel.

 - Allow the breath to sponsor awareness of the body, feelings, and the mind.

 - When your attention wanders, gently and directly return to the vivid present moment with earnestness.

 - For sitting meditation, sit comfortably with your back naturally straight, either on a cushion or in a chair.